-The Master of Science in Applied Analyses and Decision Making is a 20-month-long, part-time program, including 16 months of coursework, followed by four months of independent study on a Master’s thesis.
-Three of the four courses are based upon the undergraduate Cornerstone courses, but recast at the graduate level to focus on the types of analyses and considerations needed to support complex decision-making.
-The fourth course, designed expressly to help you hone your research skills, is held only in the first two semesters.
+The Master of Science in Decision Analysis is a 21-month-long, part-time program, including 16 months of coursework, followed by five months of independent study on a Master’s thesis.
+Three of the five Core Courses are based upon the undergraduate Cornerstone courses, but recast at the graduate level to focus on the types of analyses and considerations needed to support complex decision-making.
+A fourth course focuses on statistics-based inference, applied to case scenarios from diverse fields, and the fifth course is designed expressly to help you hone your research skills.
 With help from a carefully chosen thesis advisor, your independent Master’s thesis work will culminate in an original research project in which you will identify an issue, analyze it, and defend a specific decision, or decisions, addressing the issue.

 After completing the program you will be able to analyze and use data effectively in a variety of fields, to compare options available in any given decision-making scenario, and to establish metrics and systems to evaluate and make intelligent decisions.
 These skills are useful in many professions, ranging from law and business to the life sciences and medicine, and are also central to most academic pursuits.
 The ability to analyze and make intelligent decisions touches virtually all types of human endeavors.